ammahmoudi/diab-llm/efficiency_toolkit/README.md

 ## 📄 License

-Part of the LLM-TIME project.
+Part of the DiabLLM project.
 See main project LICENSE for details.